bmen/ASKotec.Training-Modules.Example/.github/ISSUE_TEMPLATE/publish-my-training-module-to-the-official--askotec-training-modulesissue-template.md

 ---
-name: 'Custom Publish my Training-Module to the official #ASKotec Training-Modulesissue template'
+name: 'Publish my Training-Module to the official #ASKotec Training-Modules'
 about: 'Make a request to add your training module to the official list of #ASKotec Training Modules'
 title: Request for publishing a Training-Module